 Psychoanalytic Psychotherapy Training Program (SF-PPTP)

 The SF-PPTP curriculum offers two years of didactic seminars and case conferences, aimed at integrating of theory and practice.
-Each first-year cohort is comprised of first-year SF-PPTP students alongside Foundations students.
-Each second-year cohort is comprised of students who originally applied to SF-PPTP and have completed the first year, alongside students who began the program in Foundations and then transferred to SF-PPTP prior to the beginning of second-year classes.
+Each first-year cohort is comprised of first-year SF-PPTP trainees alongside Foundations trainees.
+Each second-year cohort is comprised of trainees who originally applied to SF-PPTP and have completed the first year, alongside trainees who began the program in Foundations and then transferred to SF-PPTP prior to the beginning of second-year classes.

-Courses are held on Tuesday evenings from 6:15 pm to 9:30 pm at SFCP in San Francisco (444 Natoma Street), from September through mid-June.
+Courses are held on Tuesday evenings from 6:15 pm to 9:30 pm at SFCP in San Francisco (444 Natoma Street), from Late August through mid-June.
 Each evening is comprised of a 90-minute didactic seminar, a 15-minute break, and a 90-minute case conference.

-Year 1 seminars review foundational principles of clinical work, while Year 2 seminars develop a deeper understanding of psychoanalytic models of the mind, the dynamics and challenges of treatment, and creative practice.
+Year 1 seminars review foundational principles of clinical work, with a special focus on thinking psychoanalytically about the relationships between personal experience, society, and culture.
+Year 2 seminars develop a deeper understanding of psychoanalytic models of the mind, the dynamics and challenges of treatment, and creative practice.
 The ongoing case conference series provides the space to discuss clinical sessions with seasoned SFCP clinicians, as well as opportunities to explore how the concepts studied in seminars may be integrated into clinical work.

 Throughout the curriculum, SF-PPTP coursework aims to help trainees hone their attention to ways in which sociocultural contexts influence and interact with subjective experience, within and beyond the dyadic practice of psychoanalytic psychotherapy.